Thursday, September 22

 Facts about New Hampshire:

-9. New Hampshire can get very hot and cold, depending on the time of year.
-The hottest temperature recorded in New Hampshire was 106 degrees Fahrenheit in Nashua, New Hampshire, on July 4, 1911.
-The coldest temperature ever recorded in New Hampshire was -47 degrees (47 degrees below zero) Fahrenheit in Mount Washington, New Hampshire, on January 29, 1934.
+9. New Hampshire experiences a wide range of temperatures throughout the year.
+The highest recorded temperature in the state was 106 degrees Fahrenheit in Nashua on July 4, 1911.
+Conversely, the lowest recorded temperature was -47 degrees Fahrenheit in Mount Washington on January 29, 1934.

 Facts about New Hampshire